thibauts/b-spline/README.md

   [ 1.0,  0.0]
 ];

-var order = 3;
+var degree = 3;

 // B-splines with clamped knot vectors pass through
 // the two end control points.
 //
-// A clamped knot vector must have `order` equal knots
+// A clamped knot vector must have `degree` equal knots
 // at both its beginning and end.

 var knots = [